frc5687/2021-tutorial/README.md

 # 2021-tutorial
 Tutorial for 2021-2022 school year to help students start programming (controls)

+This year's tutorial contains a lot more overview material than usual because most of the students on our team are new to the FIRST Robotics Competition.
+Don't worry if you don't understand everything at first!

+If you are a first-year student, you are welcome to just watch, or get involved as much as you want.
+There are no expectations for first-year students; we recognize that you can learn a lot just by observing without the pressure of feeling like you need to code.
+For sophomores and above, we will encourage you to jump in and help code.
+The more effort you put in, the more authority and responsibility you will earn.
+This year is a great opportunity to develop your skills as a programmer and to be a team player who can be counted on to meet reasonable (but sometimes challenging) expectations.

+## Background

 FRC stands for "FIRST Robotics Competition."
 The basis for this competition is a standardized robotic framework that includes a National Instruments [roboRIO](https://forums.ni.com/t5/FIRST-Robotics-Competition/roboRIO-Details-and-Specifications/ta-p/3494658?profile.language=en) controller.
 We're writing code to load onto a roboRIO to control our robot.

 FRC teams choose one of three ways to program their robots: